icecore2/tech-map-canada/README.md

 - [x] Responsive design that works on all screen sizes
 - [x] Search bar on top of the page
 - [x] Work field and location filters
-- [ ] Add Linkedin link in the Company card
+- [x] Add Linkedin link in the Company card
+- [x] Add Mouse over a company card changes color

 ## Tech Stack